“…whereas you do not know what will happen tomorrow. For what is your life? It is even a vapor that appears for a little time and then vanishes away.”

 Ps 37:3-4, “Trust in the Lord, and do good;

 Dwell in the land, and feed on His faithfulness.

 4 Delight yourself also in the Lord,

 And He shall give you the desires of your heart.”

-Once we understand that God gives us but a brief moment in the scheme of things here on earth, we then should live our lives as unto the Lord.
+Once we understand that God gives us but a brief moment in the scheme of things here on earth, we should live our lives as unto the Lord.
 Why waste time with our lives if they are so short?
-We ought to focus and put priority on the things of greatest value.
+We ought to focus and put a priority on the things of greatest value.
 The true purpose of God is to glorify God and enjoy Him forever.

 Life is independent of circumstance.
 We might be wealthy but miserable, and we might be poor but blessed.
 The purpose of life transcends circumstance.
 Paul and Silas sang while in prison (Acts 16).

 There is glamour in financial wealth, but it does not continue in that status for long.
 It will vanish away.
 Our generation places great value and shines on personal wealth, but it becomes dull in old age.
 “What was the purpose of the accumulation of money all my life?”
 The point – there is great prosperity here but a pauper there.
 There is great folly in putting too much value on temporal values.